 Mark Vanderbeeken's blog posts daily news about what’s happening worldwide in the field of experience design and people-centered innovation.

-Bruce Schneier is the chief security technology officer for BT.
-His blog covers security and security technology.
+Bruce Schneier is Chief of Security Architecture at Inrupt Inc. His blog covers security and security technology.

 Universal Acceptance is the concept that all domain names should be treated equally.
 The Universal Acceptance Steering Group is a community-based team working to help software developers and website owners understand how to update their systems to keep pace with an evolving domain name system.